emilkje/cwc/README.md

 ## Overview

 Chat With Code is yet another command-line application that bridges the gap between coding and conversation.
-This tool lets developers engage with their codebases using natural language prompts, offering a fresh approach to code exploration and problem-solving.
+This tool lets you engage with your codebases using natural language prompts, offering a fresh approach to code exploration and problem-solving.

+**Why does this tool exist?**

+I was frequently disappointed with Github Copilot's chat context discovery, as it often missed relevant files for accurate answers.
+CWC improves this by allowing you to specify include and exclude patterns across your codebase, giving you complete control over the context window during chats.
+Additionally, its terminal-based operation makes it independent of IDEs like VSCode, enhancing flexibility with other text editors not natively supporting Github Copilot.

 ## Features